 - 1 and 1/2 Tablespoons room temperature water

 - 12-ounce bag frozen cherries OR 2 and 1/4 cups (500g) fresh cherries, pitted and stemmed

 - 1 teaspoon pure vanilla extract

 - Make the filling: Mix the cornstarch and water together in a small bowl until combined and milky.
 Set aside.
 In a medium saucepan, combine the cherries, sugar, lemon juice, and salt.
-Stirring occasionally with a rubber spatula or wooden spoon, cook over medium heat until the cherries begin to release their juices– about 4-6 minutes.
+Stirring occasionally with a rubber spatula or wooden spoon, cook over medium heat until the cherries begin to release their juices—about 4-6 minutes.
 Stir in the cornstarch mixture, then bring to a boil while stirring often.
-Once boiling, remove from heat then stir in the vanilla.
+Once boiling, let boil for 1 minute.
+Remove from heat then stir in the vanilla.
 Allow to cool completely at room temperature.
 The filling can be made up to 5 days in advance and stored in the refrigerator.